Are You Vibrantly Alive?

 We build a tangled life when connection doesn’t feel safe.
 So, we duck, hide and try to master invisibility to survive.

 When becoming seen feels so unsafe, we learn to close our eyes, clog our ears and shut down our hearts.

-For those of us who suffer from tangled shyness, disorganization or emotional distress our souls yearn for a new language, a freedom to express our intimate needs, longings and desires.
+For those of us who suffer from tangled shyness, disorganization or emotional distress our souls yearn for a new language.
+We yearn for a freedom to express our intimate needs, longings and desires.

-When we don’t have a helpful organizing language, we can feel orphaned from life, homeless from our deep sense of wholeness.
+When we don’t have a helpful organizing language, we can feel orphaned from life.

-We quickly learn to abandon our self expression, our voices, our needs and our life in efforts to secure safety.
+We quickly learn to abandon our self expression, voices, and needs in efforts to secure safety.
 We become loyal to our Tangled Self versus learning to thrive inside our innate wholeness.

 Being good or safe suddenly replaces being seen and dynamically alive.